Martchus/syncthingtray/README.md

     * View and modify raw configuration
     * Supports Bash completion, even for directory and device names
-* Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
+* Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in the Dolphin file manager
     * Rescan selected items
     * Rescan entire Syncthing directory
     * Pause/resume Syncthing directory
     * See also screenshots section
-* Allows building Syncthing as a library to run it in the same process as the tray/GUI (optional build configuration which is not enabled by default)
+* Allows building Syncthing as a library to run it in the same process as the tray/GUI
 * English and German localization

 ## Does this launch or bundle Syncthing itself?
 What about my existing Syncthing installation?